takuti/datadog-anomaly-detector/doc/instruction.md

 This query detects the events (i.e. anomalies) iff at least one point in a window satisfies a condition that a `raw_value` field in a `system_disk_free` target is less than 1000000000 or a `score_change` field in a `system_ipu_idle` target is greater than 15.
 Here, the query obtains maximum raw value, change score and outlier score for each metric per window,

-Here, window size is given for a "time" field of the record, and this field is Datadog's original timestamp (not Fluentd/Norikra's timestamp).
+In the above case, window size is given for a "time" field of the record, and this field is Datadog's original timestamp (not Fluentd/Norikra's timestamp).
 It should be noted that `a.time * 1000` (i.e. unix time in millisecond range) should be used instead of `a.time` itself.
 For more information about field-based windowing, see [a reference page](http://www.espertech.com/esper/release-5.2.0/esper-reference/html/epl-views.html#view-win-ext-time-batch).

 The detected events can be fetched by Fluentd: